area9innovation/flow9/tests/fcgi.markdown

 Next, you have to enable FastCGI in web server.
 It depends on server, of course.

-In Apache2 you have to add something like this into config file:
+In Apache2 you have to add something like this into config file (for use mod_fastcgi):

 ```